 NAMM Shows Students Latest Music Industry Tools and Trends

 The NAMM trip is a long-running SUNY Oneonta tradition.
-Music Department faculty have taken students to the event for 25 years.
-Lecturer Nancy Tarr, who has accompanied Oneonta students on the trip for the past four years, said experiential learning is key to one's education.
+Music Department faculty have been taking students to the event for more than 25 years.
+Lecturer Nancy Tarr, who has accompanied Oneonta students on the trip for the past five years, said it's a wonderful opportunity for students to meet and learn from people who have been in their shoes.
+It shows students that they, too, can be successful someday.